ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 * Private projects are visible to select users only.
 For more information about granting users access to a project, see [Project members](https://us-south.git.cloud.ibm.com/help/user/project/members/index.md){: external}.
 * Internal projects are visible to all logged-in users.
 Any user who has an {{site.data.keyword.cloud_notm}} account can view these projects.

 You can modify the project type in the project's settings.
-For more information about the project settings, see [How to change project visibility](https://us-south.git.cloud.ibm.com/help/public_access/public_access#how-to-change-project-visibility){: external}.

 When you use {{site.data.keyword.gitrepos}}, the content that you contribute to a project is licensed under any terms that are specified in that project.
 When you create a project, include a file that describes the license that applies to the content.
 When you contribute to a project, your name and the email address that is associated with your commits might be visible to the public.
 The email address that is associated with your {{site.data.keyword.cloud_notm}} account is used when you create commits through the {{site.data.keyword.gitrepos}} web interface.